 The Museum uses their extensive range of unrivaled collections, innovative programs, world-class exhibitions, and vibrant festivals to respectfully and accurately portray Native arts and cultures and showcase personal perspectives of this ancient and historical culture.
 A visit to the Heard Museum includes a journey through 12 exhibition galleries, a beautifully manicured outdoor sculpture garden, a contemporary art gallery, and trading-post style shopping store, a lively café, and free guided tours.

-2301 North Central Avenue, Phoenix, Arizona, Phone: 602-252-8840
+2301 North Central Avenue, Phoenix, Arizona, Phone: 602-252-8840, (website link)

 5. Arizona Science Center

 Located in downtown Phoenix in the Heritage and Science Park, the Arizona Science Center is a world-renowned center and institution of learning that emphasizes exploration, innovation, and collaboration of the sciences.
 Established in 1980, the Center has grown to become one of the city’s most popular attractions, welcoming over half a million guests annually.
 The Center features a variety of hands-on and interactive exhibits, displays, and exploratory experiences spread over 164,000 square feet of space.

 The Center appeals to visitors of all ages, and the fantastic to-the-moon and beyond presentation in the Dorrance Planetarium is particularly popular.
 If you are wondering what to do in Phoenix with kids, this is a great place to visit.
 The Center also offers a range of educational and community outreach programs, classes and camps, fields trips, and immersive shows in the 5-story state-of-the-art IMAX theater.

 600 E. Washington St, Phoenix, Arizona, Phone: 602-716-2000